Bibhas-Das/TerminalPasswd/README.md

 * While convenient, auto-login methods (USB, Bluetooth, Wi-Fi) reduce security and should be used with caution in sensitive environments.
 Always have a fallback password login enabled.

-* If Trusted device is removed The system will be automaticly lock
+* If Trusted device will remove, the system will be automaticly locked
-* Store all logs, In case of lock It also captures the image and short video for thread indentification
+* It stores all logs, In case of lock It also captures the image and short video for thread indentification

 ## 🧑‍💻 Contributing